hexoscott/examples/README.md

-# examples
+# Examples

-Example repo for blog posts etc.
+A place to store example code for blog posts and the like.

+## string_perf

+benchmarking performance of different int to string implementations